usasag/recipe-page/README.md

 ### Useful resources

-- [GitHub Copilot](https://github.com/features/copilot) - GitHub Copilot was my goto when i was confused why something wasn't working the way i had intended, and helped me making this webpage.
-I really liked this AI duet pattern of development, not letting the AI drive the entire project, but help me being more productive and understand concepts i didn't know or forgot along the way.
+- [GitHub Copilot](https://github.com/features/copilot) - GitHub Copilot was my autocomplete tool and provides a lot of utility when it comes to productivity, i definitely recommend for anyone who is willing to use it.
 - [W3S Schools](https://www.w3schools.com/html/default.asp) - This is an amazing website with easy-to-access documentation on many programming languages, i used it to understand deeper contexts of what i was doing.

 ## Author